piotrdzwiniel/Specvis-Desktop/README.md

 <h1>About Specvis</h1>

-Specvis is a desktop application written by Piotr Dzwiniel allowing the user to test one's visual field.
+Specvis is a free and open-source desktop application written by Piotr Dzwiniel allowing the user to test one's visual field.
 Specvis working principles are similar to those of automated static perimetry.
 That means, it is able to estimate the minimum luminance required for the detection of a light stimulus throughout examined visual field.